sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 If the customer requests a refund for one reason or another, the operator can refund the PaymentIntent.
 The Flex integration with Stripe only supports full refunds.
-The default integration takes into account whether or not the PaymentIntent has already been captured from the customer's account.
+The default transaction process takes into account whether or not the PaymentIntent has already been captured from the customer's account.

 **Related Stripe actions:**